Michael-Steshenko/dual-boot-GPi-case/README.md

 - Dual booting RetroPie and Raspbian on the GPi case with easy switching between the two
 - GPi controls on the Raspbian partition act like a mouse via a script that runs on startup
 - Improved SafeShutdown scripts for both OSs to protect the device when shutting down.
-- Using a single external blutooth device on all OSs without any configuration when switching to a different OS.
+- Using a single external bluetooth device on all OSs without any configuration when switching to a different OS.

 I am using PINN (an improved version of NOOBS) as my boot-loader, and editing PINN files to boot into different partitions.